View on GitHub

 # Option B: Or use it as a plain Docker container: mkdir -p ~/archivebox/data && cd ~/archivebox/data docker run -it -v $PWD:/data archivebox/archivebox init --setup # docker run -it -v $PWD:/data archivebox/archivebox add 'https://example.com' # docker run -it -v $PWD:/data archivebox/archivebox help # docker run -it -v $PWD:/data -p 8000:8000 archivebox/archivebox

-# Option C: Or install it with your preferred pkg manager (see Quickstart below for apt, brew, and more) pip install archivebox mkdir -p ~/archivebox/data && cd ~/archivebox/data archivebox init --setup # archviebox add 'https://example.com' # archivebox help # archivebox server 0.0.0.0:8000
+# Option C: Or install it with your preferred pkg manager (see Quickstart below for apt, brew, and more) pip install archivebox mkdir -p ~/archivebox/data && cd ~/archivebox/data archivebox init --setup # archivebox add 'https://example.com' # archivebox help # archivebox server 0.0.0.0:8000

-# Option D: Or use the optional auto setup script to install it curl -fsSL 'https://get.archivebox.io' | sh
+# Option D: Or use the optional auto setup script to install it curl -fsSL 'https://get.archivebox.io' | bash

 Open http://localhost:8000 to see your server's Web UI ➡️